emqx/emqx-operator/docs/user-guides/getting-started.md

-**Note**: Emqx Operator requires use of Kubernetes v1.20.0 and up.
+**Note**: EMQ X Operator requires use of Kubernetes v1.20.0 and up.

 ## Quickstart

 ### Deployment

-* Deploy the operaotr in the Kubernetes cluster
+* Deploy the operator in the Kubernetes cluster
 * Run the project out of the Kubernetes cluster

->Example: Run the operator in the ACK service in ALiCloud, the LV and Persistence Volume should prepared before deploying.
+>Example: Run the Operator in the ACK service in ALiCloud, the LV and Persistence Volume should prepared before deploying.

 * Register the CustomResourceDefinitions into the Kubernetes Resources.